Seek Returns logo

 CBRE currently does not pay a dividend, resulting in a yield of 0%.
 This is a common strategy for growth-focused companies that prioritize reinvesting earnings, though it may be less typical in mature, income-oriented sectors.

-ARE vs. CBRE: A comparison of their Dividend Yield against their respective REIT - Office and Real Estate - Services industry benchmarks.
+ARE vs. CBRE: A comparison of their Dividend Yield (TTM) against their respective Office REITs and Real Estate Management & Development industry benchmarks.

 ARE